Research Program

 Project gUCE ("goose")

 Anseriformes, or waterfowl, are the approximately 180 species of ducks, geese, swans and screamers.
 The birds occur globally, except Antarctica.
 We are building the most comprehensive phylogenomic tree to date for this group.
 One of the most interesting aspects of this work is the attempt to use ancient DNA approaches to incorporate molecular sequence data from recently extinct species in our analyses.
 This is part of a larger effort to examine diversification dynamics in this group by integrating molecular and morphological datasets from both living and extinct anseriform lineages (NSF DBI-1711968).
 With this time-calibrated phylogenetic framework complete, we are interested in looking at the evolutionary context of ecomorphologies, migration and flight, biogeography and disease ecology in this group.
-This work is a collaborative effort with Dr. Tracy Heath (Iowa State University), Dr. Courtney Hofman (University of Oklahoma) and Dr. Helen James (National Museum of Natural History).
+This work is a collaborative effort with Dr. Tracy Heath (Iowa State University), Dr. Courtney Hofman (University of Oklahoma) and Dr. Helen James (National Museum of Natural History). |

 Skeletal integration and convergence in Anseriformes

-Phylogenetics and Biogeography of the Cracidae
+Phylogenomics and Biogeography of the Cracidae

 We are also using phylogenomics to investigate the biogeographic history of the galliform family, Cracidae (chachalacas, currasows and guans).
 There are approximately 50 species of these birds and they occur primarily in the Neotropics.
 As non-migratory species, they are an interesting group for evaluating the influence of abiotic processes (climate/geology) on biological diversification in the biomes where they occur in the Atlantic Forest, Cerrado, Caatinga, Amazon basin, Andes and various regions of North and Central America.
-This project includes reassessments of current taxonomic delimitations in addition to analyses at phylogeographic and biogeographic scales.
+This project includes reassessments of current taxonomic delimitations in addition to analyses at phylogeographic and biogeographic scales. |

-Evolutionary Genetics of the Major Histocompatibility Complex (MHC)
+Evolutionary Genetics of the Major Histocompatibility Complex (MHC) and other Immune Genes

 The MHC is a genomic region critically involved in the adaptive immune response of vertebrates.
 Our lab looks at the evolution and variation of MHC genes across populations, species and larger groups of organisms.
-The goal is to understand what selective pressures drive and maintain sequence diversity in this group of genes and how this might relate to broader diversification processes.
+The goal is to understand what evolutionary mechanisms drive and maintain sequence diversity in this group of genes and how this might relate to broader diversification processes.
 Our published and ongoing work focuses on characterizing the diversity and structure of the MHC region across Platyrrhini, in addition to evaluating sexual selection as a mechanism for maintaining population genetic diversity in specific species.
 Relatedly, we want to understand how genotypes are evaluated by potential mates (e.g., via odor or sexual ornamentation).
-We are most interested in understanding the evolutionary context of immune genes and their function, including the possible correlations of MHC genotypes to life history traits, ecology (e.g., parasite loads) and behavior (sexual selection, sociality) in primates and other tetrapods.
+We are most interested in understanding the evolutionary context of immune genes and their function, including the possible correlations of MHC genotypes to life history traits, ecology (e.g., infectious disease, parasite loads) and behavior (sexual selection, sociality) in waterfowl, primates, and other tetrapods.
 Below are current sub-projects related to MHC evolution.

 Chunky Monkey: Is Seasonal enlargement in male squirrel monkeys a sexually selected adaptation?

 This NSF-funded (BCS-2140660) collaborative research on Saimiri collinsi (Collin's squirrel monkey) explores whether male ornamentation provides honest information to females about the genetic quality of a potential mate and thus influences her mate choice.
 Before and during each brief mating season, adult male squirrel monkeys gain weight producing a "fattened" appearance.
 Our central hypothesis is that females preferentially partner with the fattest males because such enlargement (or ornamentation) indicates that a potential mate possesses good genes to pass on to offspring.
 This research integrates data generated from behavioral methods in the field and molecular methods in the laboratory to examine the reproductive consequences of individual variation in male ornamentation.
 This work will provide new insights into the underlying molecular mechanisms of sexual selection and MHC-associated mate choice, a key area that remains relatively unexplored in primates.
 MHC genotyping will be performed to test the hypotheses that male fattening is a product of female choice (and thus an honest indicator of male genetic quality) or a product of male-male competition (and therefore decoupled from male MHC diversity).
-This work is a collaborative effort with Dr. Anita Stone (Cal Lutheran University) and Dr. Jessica Lynch (UCLA).
+This work is a collaborative effort with Dr. Anita Stone (Cal Lutheran University) and Dr. Jessica Lynch (UCLA). |

 Publications